bzsinger/jekyll-now/_posts/2018-1-28-Two-Weeks-In.md

 ## What will you do next week?
 Next week I plan to complete the Collatz project early and focus on catching up in my recently-added Security class.
 I'd also like to create a how-to guide for creating a Jekyll blog for this class.
 I've enjoyed having this website, and I want to make it easier for other students – in this class and in future classes – to get started quickly.

 Finally, I think it would be beneficial to read more blog posts than just the one I'm required to respond to.
-A classmate's response to another student's blog post caught my eye this week and I discovered a [wonderful quote](https://quoteinvestigator.com/2013/04/03/eat-frog/):
+A classmate's response to [another student's blog post](https://huangyvonneeswe.wordpress.com/2018/01/21/week-1/) (see "What's in your way?") caught my eye this week and I discovered a [wonderful quote](https://quoteinvestigator.com/2013/04/03/eat-frog/):
 > If it's your job to eat a frog, it's best to do it first thing in the morning.
 And if it's your job to eat two frogs, it's best to eat the biggest one first.

 My final goal for next week is to integrate that idea into my daily routine.